sfc-gh-eraigosa/craftbukkit-bootstrap/README.md

 ### start.sh update ###
 * This feature is still experimental, our goal is to provide a good way to update minecraft to the next release.
 We currently ignore plugins.
-* Check amazonaws download site and update minecraft_server.jar with a new version.
+* Check amazon aws download site and update minecraft_server.jar with a new version.